 Most moths are nocturnal but seem to be attracted to light (for example, a porch light or a fire).
 One reason is that because moths are nocturnal, they navigate, or find their way around by using the moon as a point of reference.
 Moths can become confused by any other light source and they basically get "lost".
 As a result, they typically stay where they are, making it look like they are attracted to the light.

-Find information on moth pest control at the official NPMA website.
+Are you a school teacher looking for more materials to share with your kids?
+Find more facts about and information on moth pest control at the official NPMA website.

 The Indianmeal moth was given its name after an insect scientist found it feeding on corn meal, also known as Indianmeal.
 They typically live from two to six months.